dotnet/AspNetCore.Docs/aspnetcore/signalr/authn-and-authz.md

 ---
-title: Authentication and Authorization in SignalR
+title: Authentication and authorization in SignalR
 author: rachelappel
 description: Learn how to use authentication and authorization in ASP.NET Core SignalR.
 monikerRange: '>= aspnetcore-2.1'
-ms.author: rachelap
+ms.author: anurse
 ms.custom: mvc
 ms.date: 06/29/2018
 uid: signalr/authn-and-authz